The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 - Lie on a flat bench with your feet flat on the floor.

-- Grasp a dumbbell with both hands, securing it on one end with your hands flat and palms facing upward.
+- Hold a dumbbell with both hands, securing it on one end with your hands flat and palms facing upward.

-- Pause and squeeze the triceps, and then raise the dumbbell back to the starting position.
+- Then, pause, squeeze the triceps, and raise the dumbbell back to its starting position.

 8. Two Arm Dumbbell Extension